deomsh/LIST.G4B/README.txt

-'-case' case-sensitive (with -on|-o-n|-ox|-o-x uppercase will come first/ last) '-sfn'/ '--sfn' 8+3 file or folder names/ Long Files Names only '-b' long list, OR '-l' long list with filesize, OR '-lh' same in KB, MB or GB OR '-w' list for wide list (graphicsmode decides number of collumns: 5-12) OR '-c' list for collumn list (graphicsmode decides number of collumns: 5-12) '-d' output: directories only, OR '-f' output: files only '-e'/ '--e' output empty/ not-empty folders (with '-d' no files) '-me' multiple extensions after FILE: must start with '*.' - max 100 extensions
+'-case' case-sensitive (with -on|-o-n|-ox|-o-x uppercase will come first/ last) '-sfn'/ '--sfn' 8+3 file or folder names/ Long Files Names only '-b' long list, OR '-l' long list with filesize, OR '-lh' same in KB, MB or GB OR '-w' list for wide list (graphicsmode decides number of columns: 5-12) OR '-c' list for column list (graphicsmode decides number of columns: 5-12) '-d' output: directories only, OR '-f' output: files only '-e'/ '--e' output empty/ not-empty folders (with '-d' no files) '-me' multiple extensions after FILE: must start with '*.' - max 100 extensions